CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 To know more about Azure function calling, please refer to [Function calling is now available in Azure OpenAI Service] (https://techcommunity.microsoft.com/t5/azure-ai-services-blog/function-calling-is-now-available-in-azure-openai-service/ba-p/3879241).

+## Lab objectives

+You will be able to complete the following tasks:

+- Task 1: Understand Function calling

 ### Task 1: Understand Function calling

 1. Open **Visual Studio Code** from the desktop; next, click on **File** and select **Open Folder**.